Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Special projective functors and cup diagram combinatorics

 \subsection{Projective modules and cup diagrams}

 In this section we indicate how to make explicit calculations related to projective modules using decorated cup diagrams following \cite{LS}.
-We briefly recall from \cite[Definition 3.5]{ES_diagrams} how one associates a {\it (decorated) cup diagram}, denoted $\underline \la$, to a diagrammatic weight $\la$.
-For a more detailed construction we refer to \cite{ES_diagrams}.
+We summarise how to associate a {\it (decorated) cup diagram} $\underline \la$ to a diagrammatic weight $\la$, for details see \cite[Definition 3.5]{ES_diagrams}.

-First draw the diagrammatic weight as weight diagram by putting the symbol $\lambda_i$ at coordinate $i$ on the real positive line.
-Start by connecting neighboured coordinates in the weight diagram labelled $\down\up$ successively by an arc (ignoring already joint coordinates and coordinates not having the symbols $\up$ or $\down$) as long as possible and attach to each remaining $\down$ a vertical ray.
-Then connect from left to right pairs of two neighboured $\up$'s by a dotted arc, i.e. an arc decorated with a $\bullet$.
-If a single $\up$ remains, attach a vertical ray decorated with a $\bullet$ to it.
-Finally forget the labelling at the vertices other then $\circ$ and $\times$.
-Putting a diagrammatic weight $\mu$ on top of a cup diagram $\underline{\la}$ we call the resulting diagram oriented if the labels $\circ$ and $\cross$ in $\mu$ and $\underline{\la}$ match precisely, undecorated rays are labelled $\down$ and decorated rays are labelled $\up$ and every undecorated cup has exactly one $\up$ and one $\down$ whereas any decorated cup has either two $\down$'s or two $\up$'s at its endpoints.
+Let $\lambda_i$ for $i \in \mathbb{Z} \cup (\mathbb{Z}+\half)$ be the symbol at position $i$ on the real positive line.
+If $\lambda_0 = \diamondb$ treat this as either $\up$ if the number of $\down$ is even and as $\down$ otherwise.
+Successively connect neighboured symbols on the line labelled $\down\up$ by arcs (ignoring already joint symbols and symbols $\circ$ or $\times$).
+If none of these are left, successively connect from left to right pairs of two neighboured $\up$'s by an arc decorated with a $\bullet$.
+If a single $\up$ remains, attach a vertical ray decorated with a $\bullet$ to it and finally attach a vertical ray to all remaining $\down$.
+Finally forget all symbols except $\circ$ and $\times$.
+The result is denoted $\underline{\lambda}$.
+Drawing a weight $\mu$ on the real line above $\underline{\lambda}$ we say that the result is oriented if the labels $\circ$ and $\cross$ in $\mu$ and $\underline{\la}$ match up, undecorated rays are labelled with $\down$, decorated rays with $\up$, undecorated cups with two distinct symbols, and decorated cups with two equal symbols.
+The multiplicities $\mu_{P(\la)}$ are then easily calculated: \begin{prop}For $\lambda,\mu \in \Lambda$ it holds \abovedisplayskip0.2em \belowdisplayskip0.2em

-The multiplicities $\mu_{P(\la)}$ are then easily calculated: \begin{lemma} \end{lemma} \begin{proof} For regular weights, i.e. weights which do not contain $\cross$'s or $\circ$'s this was proved is \cite[Theorem 2.1]{LS}.
+\end{prop} \begin{proof} For regular weights, i.e. weights which do not contain $\cross$'s or $\circ$'s this was proved is \cite[Theorem 2.1]{LS}.
 (Lemma 4.3 therein and the paragraph afterwards makes the translation into our setup.)
 For singular weights observe that diagrammatically the numbers stay the same if we remove the $\cross$'s and $\circ$'s.
 This corresponds Lie theoretically to the Enright-Shelton equivalence \cite{EnSh} between singular blocks and regular blocks for smaller rank Lie algebras, and hence the multiplicities agree. \end{proof}